 Previously, I worked for Newsweek, where I covered law enforcement, incarceration, and crime.
 Before that, I worked at the Brooklyn Paper for two years, writing about local news in Downtown and Brownstone Brooklyn and attending many, many community board meetings.

 I moved to New York in September 2015 after living in Melbourne, Australia for two years getting my Masters in Journalism at the University of Melbourne and working as an editorial assistant and contributor for the city's biggest music magazine, Beat.

 I have a B.A. in Religion from Haverford College with a concentration in Peace, Justice, and Human Rights.
-During my time there, I spent a semester researching the connection between spirituality and dance music for my senior thesis titled, "Believing in the beat: the religiosity of electronic dance music."
+During my time there, I spent a semester researching the connection between religiosity and dance music for my senior thesis.

 I live in Brooklyn with my cat Rory.